-- Best for Luxury: Shangri-La – Four Seasons George V
+- Luxury: Shangri-La – Four Seasons George V

-- Best Cheap Hotel: Generator Paris – Hotel Chopin
+- Cheap Hotel: Generator Paris – Hotel Chopin

-- Best Boutique Hotel: Relais Christine – Grand Hôtel Du Palais Royal
+- Boutique Hotel: Relais Christine – Grand Hôtel Du Palais Royal

-- Best hotels for families: Four Seasons Hotel George V, Shangri-La Hotel, Relais Christine, Mandarin Oriental Paris, Le Royal Monceau-Raffles, The Peninsula, Hotel Le Bristol
+- Hotels for families: Four Seasons Hotel George V, Shangri-La Hotel, Relais Christine, Mandarin Oriental Paris, Le Royal Monceau-Raffles, The Peninsula, Hotel Le Bristol

 Having now known that Paris is a beautiful and breathtaking destination for any would-be visitor, why not purpose in your heart to visit it at least once in a lifetime?